midori-rb/midori.rb/README.md

 5. Raise pull requests.
 6. If any problem, use [gitter](https://gitter.im/em-midori/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) to contact other developers.

+### Tutorial & Example

+There is a unfinished tutorial available [here](https://github.com/heckpsi-lab/em-midori/tree/master/tutorial).

+There is an example showing how to use midori with a todo-list web app available [here](https://github.com/heckpsi-lab/em-midori/tree/master/tutorial).

 ## Roadmap

 **Detailed release notes for published versions can be seen [here](https://github.com/heckpsi-lab/em-midori/releases).**